RasaHQ/taipo/README.md

 > taipo is a mispelling of typo, it means [evil spirit](https://en.wiktionary.org/wiki/taipo)

-This project contains augmentation techniques to aid in the domain of mispellings in NLP.
-In particular it hosts a suite of tools to generate spelling errors for Rasa NLU files.
+This app contains tools for data quality in Rasa.
+It can generate augmented data but it can also check for bad labels in your training data.
-The hope is that algorithms can be trained on these errors and that they become more robust as a result.
+The hope is this tool contributes to data that leads to more robust models.

 Feedback on Non-English languages is *especially* appreciated!